Superposition theorem for flexible grids: EST for Line reconnections

-This stems from the fact that flow at line $l_i$ is non null only in topologies $\Tau_C^{tgt}$ and $\Tau^{\tau_{=l_i}}_O$ in which the line is connected.
+This is due to line $l_i$ flow being non-null only in topologies $\Tau^{tgt}$ and $\Tau^{\tau_{=l_i}}$ in which the line is connected.
 For all the other topologies, $l_i$ is disconnected with null flow.
-Hence all other terms for $l_i$ index are null in extended ST for line reconnections.
+Hence all other terms for $l_i$ index are null in EST for line reconnections.